 During the summer, spring, and autumn, we have a wide range of vegetables on the market.
 But very few of them can survive the lower temperatures of winter months.
-Now, you do want to eat healthy during the winter, right?
 There is no point in going back to fast food, once you’ve managed to change your lifestyle to include more vegetables and fruits.
 In the winter months, you can find a lot of vegetables, and most of them are great for juice.
-If you don’t have time for juicing, we will feature frozen shippable juices from our partner Puree Juice.
+If you don't have time for juicing, we feature frozen shippable juices from our partner, Puree Juice Bar.
 So, with that in mind, let’s take a look at best roots and spices for winter.

 - 1 cup of kale

 - 3 kiwi fruits

 - 1 apple

 BeetsBeets is the common name for beetroots, a popular vegetable that is a staple in many cuisines around the world.
 Packed with essential minerals and vitamins, beets have medicinal properties.
 They are a delicious vegetable you can to your daily diet.
 Their nutritional profile shows many nutrients in just a few calories.
 For starters, beets contain vitamin C, fiber, protein, folate, vitamin B6, magnesium, potassium, manganese, iron, and phosphorus.
 While all of these vitamins and minerals are in small doses, they are still a nice addition to your healthy lifestyle.
 Some of the health benefits of consuming beets include keeping your blood pressure at an optimum level, preventing heart disease, preventing heart attack, fighting inflammation, improving digestive health, and improving your athletic performance by providing more energy.

 - 2 medium beets